fizcochat/RAG_chatbot/README.md

    - Translation back to user's language (if needed)
 3. **Monitoring System**: SQLite-based logging and Streamlit dashboard for performance tracking

+## Pinecone Integration

+FiscoChat uses [Pinecone](https://www.pinecone.io/) as its vector database to power the RAG system:

+- **Centralized Knowledge Base**: All tax documents are embedded and stored in Pinecone, eliminating the need to distribute large document datasets with the code repository
+- **Semantic Search**: Pinecone enables fast, accurate retrieval of relevant context based on the semantic meaning of user queries
+- **Scalable Performance**: Handles thousands of document chunks with millisecond query times
+- **Consistent Knowledge Access**: Multiple instances of FiscoChat can access the same knowledge base using just an API key

+The system is designed to work with a pre-populated Pinecone index containing all the tax-related documents, allowing for a lightweight repository deployment while maintaining robust knowledge retrieval capabilities.

 ## Getting Started

 ### Prerequisites